HL7/fhir-qi-core/input/pages/index.md

 appropriately secured, limiting access to authorized individuals and protecting data while in transit (as laid out in the [FHIR Implementer's Safety Check List]({{site.data.fhir.path}}safety.html#7.10.1)).
 These considerations relate to any FHIR implementation, including authentication, authorization, access control consistent with patient consent, transaction logging, and following best practices.
-For the purposes of QI-Core, security conformance rules are as follows:
+QI-Core security conformance rules are as follows:

 -  Systems **SHOULD** use TLS version 1.1 or higher with bi-directional certificate validation for all transmissions not taking place over a secure network connection.
 -  Systems **SHOULD** use OAuth or an equivalent mechanism to provide necessary authentication (user or system-level).